ns-bhandari/R-IA/docs/index.md

-# 👋 Welcome to My Industrial Automation Portfolio
+# 👋 Welcome to My Robotics and Industrial Automation Portfolio

 This site showcases projects built using Studio 5000, Ignition SCADA, and robotics simulation tools — with a focus on PLC logic, HMI design, PID control, and safety.